Montaukett: Subsistence

 The pre-colonial Montaukett manufactured wampompeag (or wampum) from quahog clamshells available on Long Island.
 Before the Montaukett obtained metal awls from the Europeans, the Montaukett artisans would make "disk-shaped beads from quahog shells ... used for trade and for tribute payments" with the nearby tribes.

 The Montaukett farmed, fished, hunted, and gathered food.
-The colonial Montauketts participated in the new European economic and cultural systems by using their traditional skills: hunting to provide game and fowl for colonists' tables: woodworking to make bowls, scrubs, tools, toys, and later, houses and mills, craftwork to make baskets, eel pots, and rush and cane bottoms for chairs.
+The colonial Montaukett participated in the new European economic and cultural systems by using their traditional skills: hunting to provide game and fowl for colonists' tables; woodworking to make bowls, scrubs, tools, toys, and later, houses and mills; craftwork to make baskets, eel pots, and rush and cane bottoms for chairs.
 The "women would harvest corn, squash, and beans."
 While the men fished and hunted whales, by using their dugout canoes, made by hollowing out large trees.
 They also participated in the economy by purchasing their guns and sometimes furniture from the local colonial craftsmen.
 The Montauketts skilled at whaling were eagerly sought after by those engaged in the trade.
 Between 1677 and 1684, a documented system of credit allowed indigenous men (and their families) to purchase goods from local merchants and traders, in exchange for their share (or “lay”) of the catch during the following whaling season.

 Eventually, the in-shore whaling operations over-fished the local seas, and Indigenous labor from the Montauketts and other Native American groups was vital to deep-sea whaling throughout the late eighteenth century.
 Even both Rev. Horton and Rev. Occum mentioned in their records (as late as ca. 1740–1760) that Montaukett men were working at sea during their visits.

 History

-16th Century
+16th century

-1524 - Giovanni Verrazano explores and maps the area - It is unclear whether these specific expeditions had any contact with the Montauk tribe.
+In 1524, Giovanni Verrazano explored and mapped the area.
+It is unclear whether these specific expeditions had any contact with the Montauk tribe.

 17th century

-In 1609 an expedition by Henry Hudson, explores the area.
+In 1609, an expedition by Henry Hudson, explored the area.
 It is unclear whether these specific expeditions had any contact with the Montauk tribe.